b4data/GettingAndCleaningDataProject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."

-#Transformations

-First training and test data sets were merged into one combined data set.
-For each data row, subject- and classification information were added.
-Then only variables, which correspond to mean or standard deviation of signals recorded, were kept.
-The names of the features were extracted from file "features.txt", cleaned and added to the combined data set.
-The column for the classification information (i.e. activity label) was transformed to use descriptive activity names with information given in "activity_labels.txt".
-Finally the mean was taken over each variable by each subject and each activity and written to file.